llewyn-jh/llewyn-jh/README.md

 - 👋 Hi, I’m @llewyn-jh.
-- 👀 I’m interested in data analysis and AI computer vision.
+- 👀 I’m interested in data analysis and machine learning.
 - 🌱 I’m currently learning data structure algorithm and mathematical principles of ML.
 - 📫 How to reach me `llewyn.jh@gmail.com`.